Tampa Drug Lawyer

 Because drug laws are so strict, you could find yourself facing heavy fines, jail time, and other penalties.
 If you don’t fight back, those charges can affect you for years to come, from financial impacts to social impacts and beyond.
 You’ll need help fighting back before you’re stuck with the consequences.

-At Hersem Law, we understand that good people may be accused of serious crimes, which hurts their record, reputation, and future.
+At Hersem Law, our Tampa criminal defense attorney understands that good people may be accused of serious crimes, which hurts their record, reputation, and future.
 That’s tough to overcome, but that’s what we’re here for as your Tampa drug lawyer.
 We’ll help you fight back and get your drug charges dropped before you suffer for them.